 So what is being done about this?

 Driver cell phone use is restricted at the state level, rather than federally.
 This means that it’s up to each state to define its laws to combat the dangers of distracted driving.
-At the time of this writing, no state bans hands-free use of cell phones among adult drivers, although 36 states (and Washington, D.C.) prohibit novice and teen drivers from all cell phone use.
+At the time of this writing, no state bans the hands-free use of cell phones among adult drivers, although 36 states (and Washington, D.C.) prohibit novice and teen drivers from all cell phone use.
 Meanwhile, 24 states—as well as Washington, D.C., Guam, Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands—strictly limit drivers from handheld cell phone use.

 Cell Phone Use for Commercial Drivers